List of foreign electoral interventions: Japan

 The Liberal Democratic Party (LDP) of Japan received secret American funds during the 1950s and 1960s.
 This was justified by U.S. Ambassador to Japan Douglas MacArthur II when he said, without evidence, "the Socialists in Japan had their own secret funds from Moscow", adding that funding the LDP helped to "project American power".

 1952 election (by United States)

 According to documents provided by the State Department Office of the Historian and evidence collected by journalist Tim Weiner, the US interfered in Japan's first elections following the end of the US-led Allied occupation of Japan, starting with publicly withholding details of the new US-Japanese security treaty from the public in order to stave off criticism of the government.
 The US also quietly funded the Liberal Party in exchange for the party acting in US interests such as fighting off anti-base protests and supporting a military alliance with the USA.

 1955 election (by United States)

-According evidence collected by journalist Tim Weiner.
-The US began to provide covert funding to the new Liberal Democratic Party during Japanese elections.
+According to evidence collected by journalist Tim Weiner, the US began to provide covert funding to the new Liberal Democratic Party during Japanese elections.